Phone —(732) 200-2754Email —[email protected]Member sign-in

 The 16-itemaudit checklist,in their words.

 Every new motor carrier is audited inside their first 12 months.
-There are 16 things FMCSA looks at — and 20 of them are automatic failures under § 385.323.
+There are 16 areas FMCSA reviews — and any one of the 16 violations listed in § 385.321(b) fails your audit on the spot.
 The checklist auditors actually run, in their words.

 Topic